 - 5 Gallon metal can with cap

 A couple of those items might need an explanation.
 I need the 15 quart drain pan to handle the diesel truck I have.
 The engine takes 13 quarts with another 2 quarts in the filter.
 If you do not have this situation then a smaller drain pan can be used, I would get one with at least an 8-10 quart capacity just to avoid spillage.
 I use the large water pump pliers to remove about 95% of the filters that I change.
 I got tired of filter wrenches that slip, bend, break or simply can’t get a filter off.
 The water pump pliers have not failed me yet.
 And you don’t need anything expensive but make sure to get some that will fit the largest filter you think you will encounter.
-The last one is the 5 gallon metal can with a cap.
+If you prefer a specific tool for the job then I have to recommend Texton Oil Filter Pliers.
+They make tools that last and do the job right, they will be the last pair of oil filter pliers you ever need to purchase.
+The last item is the 5 gallon metal can with a cap.
 I drain all of my old oil into the metal can and when full, I recycle the oil at my local center.
 Trying to use the old 4 or 5 quart bottles that the oil came in is an option but I just prefer the metal can and it’s a number of oil changes before I need to empty it.
 A good source for the cans is a automotive paint and body repair.
 A lot of thinners come in 5 gallon cans – they usually have a few empties sitting around and just one will last you a very long time.

 And speaking of 5 quart containers – a lot of oil today comes in that size versus the previous 4 quart containers.
 But what if you have an engine that only takes 4 quarts?
 My little tip for this is easy.
 Prior to pouring the fresh oil in the engine, I look at the side of the container – almost always marked with quart and litre numbers.
 If I need to put 4 quarts in the engine, I sit the container on a level service, take a Sharpie marker and mark the “1 Quart” mark.
 This way I can pour the fresh oil in the engine and as I get most of it in, I can keep bringing the container upright and checking the Sharpie mark at a glance.
 When I am finished, I take that Sharpie again and write the name of the vehicle on it (we have a couple of daily drivers) before putting it on the shelf.
 At the next oil change and assuming I haven’t had to use any of that left-over oil, I put that single quart in first and then mark the new container at the “2 Quart” mark.
 One quart from the old container and three quarts from the new one.
 Eventually I will end up with a container that has 4 quarts in it and then I start over again.